Release-Candidate/Tzolkin/README.md

 ## License

 All content except some images of Tzolkin is licensed under the MIT license, see file [LICENSE](https://github.com/Release-Candidate/Tzolkin/blob/main/LICENSE).
-Some images are licensed under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/), see file [LICENSE_IMAGES.md](./LICENSE_IMAGES.md) for details.

 ## Badges